Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Introduction

-Early mathematical models described tipping points as dangerous bifurcations that occur at {\em critical levels} of an input parameter~\cite{thompson2011predicting,kuehn2011mathematical}.
-Such bifurcations have a discontinuity in the branch of stable states (attractors) at the bifurcation point, which explains why a system can remain near one stable state up to a critical level, but is destined to transition to a different state past the critical level~\cite{thompson1994safe}.
-However, tipping points are not just bifurcations.
+Earlier mathematical models described tipping points as classical dangerous bifurcations of the frozen system that occur at {\em critical levels} of an input parameter~\cite{thompson2011predicting,kuehn2011mathematical}.
+Such bifurcations have a discontinuity in the branch of exponentially stable states (attractors) at the bifurcation point, which explains why a system can remain near one stable state up to a critical level but is destined to transition to a different state past the critical level~\cite{thompson1994safe}.
+However, tipping points are not just classical autonomous bifurcations.
 Some systems have {\em critical rates} of parameter change, meaning that they are very sensitive to how fast external conditions or inputs change.
-Such systems can tip to a different state, despite the absence of any classical bifurcation, when the input parameter varies slowly but fast enough~\cite{wieczorek2011excitability,siteur2014beyond,scheffer2008pulse,luke2011soil,alkhayuon2019}.
-Ashwin et al. used the framework of non-autonomous dynamical systems to identify three different tipping mechanisms~\cite{ashwin2012tipping}.
-Bifurcation-induced tipping (B-tipping) occurs when the changing parameter passes through a {\em critical level} or a {\em (dangerous) bifurcation}, at which point the stable state loses stability or simply disappears.
+Such systems can tip to a different state, despite the absence of any classical autonomous bifurcations, when the input parameter varies slowly but fast enough~\cite{wieczorek2011excitability,siteur2014beyond,scheffer2008pulse,luke2011soil,alkhayuon2019}.
+Ashwin et al. used the framework of nonautonomous dynamical systems to identify three different tipping mechanisms~\cite{ashwin2012tipping}.
+Bifurcation-induced tipping (B-tipping) occurs when the changing parameter passes through a {\em critical level} or a classical {\em dangerous bifurcation} of the frozen system, at which point the stable state loses stability or simply disappears.
 In other words, B-tipping describes the adiabatic effects of a parameter change.
-Rate-induced tipping (R-tipping) occurs when the parameter changes faster than some {\em critical rate} and the system deviates from the moving stable state sufficiently far to cross some tipping threshold, e.g. the boundary of the domain of attraction.
-In other words, R-tipping describes the non-adiabatic effects of a parameter change.
-Noise-induced tipping (N-tipping) occurs when noisy fluctuations drive the system past some tipping threshold.\footnote{In a certain sense, N-tipping can be thought of as a special case of R-tipping.} Shi et al. gave an alternative but similar classification of tipping mechanisms based on relative timescales of the input and of the noisy system alone~\cite{shi2016towards}.
-Additionally, tipping points can be described as either reversible or irreversible, depending on whether or not the system returns to the original stable state in the long term~\cite{wieczorek2018}.
+Rate-induced tipping (R-tipping) occurs when the parameter changes faster than some {\em critical rate} and the system deviates from the moving stable state (attractor) sufficiently far to cross some tipping threshold, e.g., the boundary of the basin of attraction.
+In other words, R-tipping describes the nontrivial nonadiabatic effects of a parameter change.
+Noise-induced tipping (N-tipping) occurs when noisy fluctuations drive the system past some tipping threshold.
+Shi, Li, and Chen gave an alternative but similar classification of tipping mechanisms based on relative timescales of the input and of the noisy system alone~\cite{shi2016towards}.
+Additionally, tipping points can be described as either reversible or irreversible, depending on whether the system returns to the original stable state in the long term~\cite{wieczorek2018}.
 So far, B-tipping and R-tipping have been discussed in isolation in the literature.
-However, real-world tipping phenomena will often involve different critical factors and different tipping mechanisms.
-Motivated by this observation, we use classical bifurcation analysis~\cite{kuznetsovelements} in conjunction with the concepts of {\em parameter paths} and {\em basin instability}~\cite{ashwin2012tipping,wieczorek2018} to analyse the effects of the rate of parameter change near the two generic dangerous bifurcations of equilibria: saddle-node and subcritical Hopf bifurcations~\cite{thompson1994safe}.
-In this way, we give new insight into testable criteria for R-tipping and reveal non-trivial phenomena such as multiple critical rates that arise from the interaction between B-tipping and R-tipping.
+However, real-world tipping phenomena often involve a combination of different critical factors and different tipping mechanisms.
+Motivated by this observation, we analyze the effects of the rate of parameter change in the ecosystem model near the two generic dangerous bifurcations of equilibria: saddle-node and subcritical Hopf bifurcations~\cite{thompson1994safe}.
+Our strategy is to \begin{itemize} \item introduce the concepts of {\em parameter paths} and {\em basin instability} for equilibria in the autonomous frozen system with fixed-in-time parameters~\cite{ashwin2017parameter,wieczorek2018} to give new insight into testable criteria for genuine nonautonomous R-tipping in the system with time-varying parameters; \item complement classical autonomous bifurcation diagrams for the frozen system with new information about genuine nonautonomous R-tipping bifurcations, which are entirely due to the rate of change of the input parameters, can be very relevant in applications, but are missed by classical autonomous bifurcation analysis; \item reveal nontrivial phenomena such as {\em multiple critical rates} and {\em points of no return} that arise from B-tipping due to a dangerous autonomous bifurcation, R-tipping due to the rate of parameter change, and the interaction between the two tipping mechanisms. \end{itemize}